A grid function formulation of a class of ill-posed parabolic equations: Grid functions and their properties

 In the grid function formulation of the ill-posed problem \ref{mark}, we will need to determine the behaviour of $\grad^-\ns{\phi}(u)$.
-In the next Lemma we will prove that, if $f$ is nearstandard in $H^1(\Omega)$, then the grid derivative of $\ns{\phi}(f)$ is nearstandard in $H^1(\Omega,\R^k)$, and the distributional derivative of the composite function behaves in the same way as the distributional derivative of $\phi([f])$.
+In the next Lemma we will prove that, if $f$ is nearstandard in $H^1(\Omega)$ and if $g \in C^1(\R)$, then $\ns{g}(f)$ is nearstandard in $H^1(\Omega)$, and the grid derivative of the composite function behaves in the same way as the distributional derivative of $g([f])$.